Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Local Annotation Edits

-We can expand this picture by one more level by ranking the full sentences.
-In Tables~\ref{table-revised-reviews-highest-norm-scores} and~\ref{table-revised-reviews-highest-norm-scores-part2} we display the top three reviews, among the revised reviews, ranked by $ngram_{1:N}^{+}$, normalized by length.
-We have further highlighted both the ground-truth token-level domain diffs and the predictions by the model, which are determined in our standard way by the $s^{+-}_n$ logits.
-We see that the token-level domain diff predictions typically are subsets of the true diffs, with a focus on particularly sentiment-laden words, along the lines of what was shown in Tables~\ref{table-reviews-domain-negative-positive-total-unigrams} and \ref{table-reviews-domain-negative-positive-mean-5grams}.
+In Table~\ref{table-revised-reviews-highest-norm-scores} we display the top two revised reviews, ranked by $\ngram_{1:N}^{+}$, normalized by length.
+We have further highlighted both the ground-truth token-level domain diffs and the zero-shot sequence labeling predictions by the model (i.e., $s^{+-}_n>0$).
+The token-level domain diff predictions typically are subsets of the true diffs, with a focus on particularly sentiment-laden words, along the lines of what was shown in Tables~\ref{table-reviews-domain-negative-positive-total-unigrams} and \ref{table-reviews-domain-negative-positive-mean-5grams}.
+More generally, rather remarkably, the zero-shot sequence labeling is sufficiently effective that the approach can be used as a tool for quickly scanning through a dataset for distinctive words and phrases conditional on the document-level label, as demonstrated with additional examples in Table~\ref{table-revised-reviews-selected-awkward-phrases}.
+Interestingly, just reading the documents in isolation, it is not always obvious that many of the detected diffs are from revisions, yet the model is nonetheless often able to detect such subtle distributional differences.